 Mentioned above are some of the reasons why a recent LMS trend poll conducted by Brandon Hall found that over 58% of the companies surveyed said they were looking to replace their LMS with a corporate learning tool that would better meet their business needs and objectives.
 We hope we have helped you in your decision for choosing an LMS vs Sales Readiness solution for your sales teams.
 For more such exciting updates and info on the current sales landscape and sales enablement and readiness industry, subscribe to our blog now.

-Streamz has delivered results and helped organizations prioritize readiness and create an ecosystem where sales excellence can thrive and drive quota year on year.
-To know more you can write to us at email@example.com.
+Streamz has delivered results and helped organizations prioritize readiness and create an ecosystem where sales excellence can thrive and drive quota year after year.
+To know more you can write to us at [email protected].

 Also Read: Psychology of Sales Gamification